 ArcGIS for Power BI is an embedded, out-of-the-box map visualization in Microsoft Power BI.
-A part of the ArcGIS for Microsoft 365 product suite, it adds location and spatial analysis to your reports and enriches your maps with detailed demographic data insight.
+A component in the ArcGIS for Microsoft 365 product suite, it adds location and spatial analysis to your Power BI reports.

 What is demographic data enrichment?